mono/moon/test/xaml/clock/README.txt

 clock33 - autoreversed storyboard with speed ratio > 1.0.
 clock34 - storyboard containing keyframes + normal animation extending that.
-Take from Popfly. clock35 - same as 33 but very fast (jaggy problems)
+Take from Popfly. clock35 - same as 33 but very fast (jaggy problems) clock36 - scaling with FillBehavior = HoldEnd using SplineDoubleKeyFrame